NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Fangwire.md

 This kobold wire is thin and hard to see, making it perfect for an ambush.
-The wielder wraps the wire around a vulnerable spot, such as the neck, and twists it to inflict potentially fatal lacerations.
-The name derives from the use of a similar wire in traps, or slow fangs, with the word “slow” removed, as a fangwire gets quick results.
+The wielder flicks one handle around a vulnerable spot so that it serves as a catch for the wire, then yanks the other handle back, pulling the wire tight and inflicting painful lacerations.
+The function and name come from a wire-based trap called a "slow fang."

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*